Bitcoin-and-the-Bible/Bitcoin-and-the-Bible.github.io/content/posts/startupguide.md

 # Cold Wallets

 Cold Wallets are easy to use, but are not free.
 Make sure that you purchase directly from the manufacturer and DO NOT purchase a used wallet.
 Once you have one or more, you can secure your Bitcoin for long term storage and higher security.
-There are multiple reputable cold wallets (ColdCard, Ledger, Trezor, and more), but we recommend the [Coldcard](https://www.coldcard.com) as it provides the security of storing your private key on a device that is not internet-enabled and can be isolated electrically from your computer if needed.
-You will need to download and install a desktop bitcoin wallet to work with your ColdCard. ([Sparrow](https://sparrowwallet.com) wallet is a great option, and they have an [excellent guide for setting up your coldcard](https://sparrowwallet.com/docs/coldcard-wallet.html).)
+There are multiple reputable cold wallets (Coldcard, Ledger, Trezor, and more), but we recommend the [Coldcard](https://www.coldcard.com) as it provides the security of storing your private key on a device that is not internet-enabled and can be isolated electrically from your computer if needed.
+You will need to download and install a desktop bitcoin wallet to work with your Coldcard. ([Sparrow](https://sparrowwallet.com) wallet is a great option, and they have an [excellent guide for setting up your coldcard](https://sparrowwallet.com/docs/coldcard-wallet.html).)

 Video guides: